by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 Congress approved the appointments on February 28, 1801, and Adams’s solidly Federalist Secretary of State, John Marshall, signed and sealed the commissions of appointment.
-However, these commissions were not delivered before March 4, when Jefferson’s presidency began, and he ordered Madison not to deliver them.
-Since they were undelivered, Jefferson reasoned, they were invalid, and Marbury and the rest were not entitled to their posts.
+However, these commissions were not delivered before March 4, when Jefferson’s presidency began, and Jefferson ordered Madison not to deliver them.
+Since they were undelivered, he reasoned, they were invalid, and Marbury and the rest were not entitled to their posts.

 Citing authority given the courts under the Judiciary Act of 1789, Marbury and the others petitioned SCOTUS to issue a writ of mandamus to force the appointments.
 Jefferson and his cohort opposed this, fearing that if the judiciary decided for Marbury, it would mean SCOTUS had total authority to bend the other two branches of government to its will.

 The case was set for hearing in February of 1803.
 The Court’s opinion was rendered by Chief Justice John Marshall – yes, the same John Marshall who had been Adams’s Secretary of State and who had himself signed Marbury’s commission.
 In addition, Marshall himself had been one of the “midnight judges,” having become Chief Justice barely a month before the end of Adams’s administration.
 For that remaining month he served as both Secretary of State and Chief Justice, something unthinkable today.
 A further conflict of interest was the fact that Marshall’s brother James was yet another of the “midnight judges.”